-Last weekend when I was out watering my front garden, I noticed some big changes to my cilantro.
-What was a green luscious plant barely a foot tall six weeks ago was now reaching two feet tall and sporting delicate clusters of white flowers.
+Last May when I was out watering my front garden, I noticed some big changes to my cilantro.
+What was a green luscious plant barely a foot tall six weeks before was now reaching two feet tall and sporting delicate clusters of white flowers.
 It was healthy and pretty and going to seed.
-But it was also no longer producing flavorful leaves that I could use in my Tex-Mex tacos.
+But it was also no longer producing more flavorful leaves that I could use in my Tex-Mex tacos.
 So what did I do?

 Nothing.
 Absolutely nothing.

 The flowering of my cilantro was simply nature taking its course.
-Daytime high temperatures had reached 90 degrees in my region.
+Daytime high temperatures had moved above 90 degrees in my region.
 When that happens, cilantro is triggered into sending up a flower stalk, producing seeds, and dying.

-This because cilantro is a cool climate herb and I am growing it in a hot climate.
+This is because cilantro is a cool climate herb and I am growing it in a hot climate.
 This herb will not survive the sustained high heat of a summer in the Southwest.
-So it does the only thing it can do – set seed for the next generation.
+So it does the only thing it can do – set seed for the next generation and die.

-The fact that my cilantro was dying was not a result of bad gardening.
-My membership in the Green Thumb Club was still intact.
-And that’s what I want to pass on to you.
+When this happens to your cilantro, don’t despair.
+Your cilantro dying was not a result of bad gardening.
+Your membership in the Green Thumb Club is still intact.

 Here’s the bottom line – when your cilantro goes to seed in hot weather it’s okay.
 Don’t stress over what is a normal process in nature.